treydock/puppet-lmod/README.md

 The prefix used when lmod was compiled.
 Default is '/opt/apps'.

+#####`lmod_package_from_repo`

+Should the lmod package be installed from a apt/yum repository, or is it installed separately with only dependencies installed from package repos?

 #####`modulepath_root`

 The modulepath for your lmod installation.
 Default is 'UNSET'.